guido-visser/vMix-M5Stick-Tally-Light/README.md

 NOTE: Obviously, the battery will drain faster when the brightness is set to a high value.
 I recommend setting it at 60%.

+**Just Live**

+`true`: The stick only lights up when the configured input(s) is/are live.
+`false`: The stick shows when the configured input(s) is/are safe, are in preview or when it is live.

+**Mode**

+`Text (SAFE, PRE, LIVE)`: Show the textual representation of the status of the configured input(s).
+`Tally Number`: Show the configured main tally number and only update the background color when the status changes.

 ---

 ## Plugins